owTnitraM/cassino-clicker-game/README.md

 ---

-## Planned Features For the Future
+## Planned Features and Improvements For the Future

+- Extension of the prestige tree
 - Achievement system
 - Research system
 - Account and login functionality
 - Online leaderboard
 - Support for a responsive design
+- Finalize the game's artwork and visual design
+- Further thematization of the game
+- Enhance the overall player experience with balances and UI/UX updates

 ---